What to Look for in a Starter Home

 They’re common and available

 Entry-level homes are everywhere so the inventory available at any given time is usually higher than larger, more established, and heavily customized properties.
 Because they’re always in demand, the prices for these homes are often under pressure but they’re generally priced at an entry-level price point also.
 Due to supply shortages over the past three years, prices have been higher year over year, however, the good news is that supply is finally catching back up with demand.

 Smaller homes cost less

-Bottom line, first-time home buyers and starter homes complement each other best.
+The bottom line, first-time homebuyers and starter homes complement each other best.
 Their demand is high but supply is catching making them more affordable than in recent years.
 They also appreciate faster than move-up homes making starter homes solid investments and potential secondary income generators if you decide to rent them out in the future if you move on to another home.